avajones081196/Thor-AssemblyArt4/README.md

 - **Mirror operation** (G42): All features from G32–G41 (one side of the body) mirrored across the global YZ plane to create symmetric geometry, dramatically reducing extraction effort.
 - **STEP export** included alongside STL for CAD interoperability.
 - Volume difference (0.056%) — the lowest among complex parts, demonstrating high accuracy on this 42-guideline build.

+**Key design decisions (Part 9):**
+- **Chamfered rectangle base** (G1–G2): S1 contains a closed polygon (chamfered rectangle) with 5 inner circles.
+The profile is extruded with circles subtracted to create a base plate with through-holes in one operation.
+- **Raised wall with rectangular cutouts** (G4–G5): S2 defines an outer rectangle with 2 inner rectangles.
+Extruded as a region-minus-holes to create the raised wall section.
+- **Side holes** (G6–G7): S3 circles extruded through-all in −X for lateral mounting holes.
+- **STEP export** included alongside STL.

 ### Stage 4 — Validation (`*_compare_stl_files.py`)